• Skip navigation

 Reviews

-for the Agence Nationale de Recherche in France, and the following journals: BioSystems, Computer Methods in Applied Mechanics and Engineering, Environmental Pollution, Environmental Science & Technology, Geoderma, International Journal for Numerical Methods in Fluids, Nonlinear Analysis: Real World Applications, and Plant and Soil.
+and the following journals: BioSystems, Computer Methods in Applied Mechanics and Engineering, Environmental Pollution, Environmental Science & Technology, Geoderma, International Journal for Numerical Methods in Fluids, International Journal on Geomathematics, Mathematics and Computers in Simulation, Nonlinear Analysis: Real World Applications, Plant and Soil, PLOS One, and Water Resources Research.

 Theses that I have supported / supervised / evaluated: